maxim2266/str/README.md

 // safe to do so because this particular function does not store or release its arguments. str_cat(&s, s, str_lit("..."));

-// just check that we have got the expected result assert(str_eq(s, str_lit("Here, there, and everywhere...")));
+// check that we have got the expected result assert(str_eq(s, str_lit("Here, there, and everywhere...")));

 // finally, free the memory allocated for the string